ruby/rbs/README.md

 $ ruby-signature list
 ```

-This command lists all of the classes/modules/interfaes defined in `.rbi` files.
+This command lists all of the classes/modules/interfaes defined in `.rbs` files.

 ### ruby-signature ancestors [--singleton|--instance] CLASS